rizvi5a/page2-portfolio/README.md

 # Project-2

 This app is to help promote the procurement and sales of high end paintings.
-The learning objective was to work five of us in the full stack enviornment to develop both front-end and back-end of the project.
+The learning objective for five of us was to work in a full stack development enviornment to develop both front-end and back-end of this project.

 Link to Github repository files: